 Our people are passionate about clinical research and advancing the future of medicine.
-PRA manages an average of 150 studies per year around the world at our various clinical research sites.
+ICON manages an average of 150 studies per year around the world at our various clinical research sites.

 We have an experienced team of physicians, clinic and support staff dedicated to making our participants' experience as positive and comfortable as possible.
 Participant safety is our top priority at all times.